 Applicants invited to submit full proposals should adhere to the following proposal format.
 The proposals should be submitted electronically, via e-mail to Dr. James Rago

-or Dr. Frank Rose
+or Dr. Mallory Havens

 , Co-Chairs of the Culture of Inquiry Advisory Committee.
 Use the specified template for the required 'Biographical Sketch' in Word format.
 The submission deadline is given on the home page of this site.

 (If requesting reassignment time, indicate semester requested on title page)

 - Purpose statement [explains why this project is important] and aims